 Every year, we post and answer common questions related to filing the Free Application for Federal Student Aid (FAFSA®), the form that all students must submit to apply for college financial aid.
 Listed below are some recent questions (and their answers) that we've received this year.

 Q.1 Where do I report the value of our 529 college savings plans?
 And do I report the value of the plans for all of our children?

-A.1 The value of the 529 college savings plans are reported as a parent asset on the financial aid applications, under the question about investments.
-The total value of the plans for all children needs to be reported, not just the value of the plan for the student applicant.
+A.1 The value of 529 college savings plans are reported as a parent asset on the financial aid applications, under the question about investments.
+The total value of the plan just for the student applicant (and not the siblings) needs to be reported.

 Q.2 I'm having trouble leaving a blank for an answer on the FAFSA - why is that?

 A.2 In the financial information section (for both students and parents), you must put in a zero as the answer when you don't have a value to report, and not leave it blank.
 In the student demographic section, if something does not pertain to you, you may leave it blank.